 God is watching your heart and your feet.
 How well are you ruling your thoughts?
 He will hold you accountable for them in this life and the next.
 He hates the wicked imaginations and fantasies of your foolish heart.
 How well are you restraining and guiding your feet?
 He hates hasty and impulsive sinners who rush from sin to sin.

 What is a heart that devises wicked imaginations?
 It is a heart that forms sinful thoughts from lustful affections and emotions.
-God described Noah's generation with very similar words (Gen 6:5).
+God described Noah’s generation with such words (Gen 6:5).
 Do you allow lusts of your heart to form sinful ideas and thoughts?
-This is precisely how sin gets started (Jas 1:13-16).
+This is how sin gets started (Jas 1:13-16).
 You must guard and rule your heart (Pr 4:23).

 What are feet that are swift in running to mischief?
 They describe a man who is hasty and impulsive to sin (Pr 1:16).
 He has a greedy desire for it; for he not only lacks conscience and restraint, but he also lasciviously craves sin (Eph 4:19).
 Revenge is sweet to him, and he races to exact vengeance.
 He is often in trouble, as he speedily goes from sin to sin.

 If you have a temper, it is your duty to rule it, or your quick anger will offend God (Pr 14:29; 16:32; Jas 1:19-21).
 Stay away from angry persons, for they will lead you to sin (Pr 22:24-25; 29:22).
 Are you cautious and slow in dealings, or do you rush impetuously ahead (Pr 19:2,11; 22:3)?
 If you sinned in the past, then turn, run away, and stay away!